hannahdesmond/mastery-curriculum/chapter10/README.md

 And it'll just _tell you the answer_.
 Sure, there's probably some imperative procedure going on under the hood.
 In fact, there _definitely is_.
 But we don't have to know about it.
 That frees us up to think about more high-level program concerns, like how to meet a particular requirement.

 These are the kinds of worlds we strive to create as programmers.
-One very popular route to doing so is to use **Object-Oriented Programming**.
+One very popular route to doing so is to use **Object-Oriented Programming (OOP)**.
 We've met a bunch of this already, but here's a quick refresher:

 ```eval-ruby
 # String is a class – an object in the program world.